13daysaweek/13daysaweek.github.io/_posts/2019-01-29-building-and-deploying-jekyll-sites-with-azure-devops.md

 2. Create a zip file with the production _site directory and another zip file with the staging _site directory
 3. Publish the production and staging zip files as build artifacts.

+Each of the above steps turned out to be really easy to acomplish using tasks available in build pipelines.
+The only piece that required a little additional thought was how to handle a staging and production configuration.
+In the end, what I opted to do was to stick my produciton configuration for the site in _config.yml and any overrides that need to be different in staging in a separate file, _config_staging.yml.
+Using this approach, when I build the staging site, I can pass in both config files as arguments.
+Specifying _config_staging.yml as the second argument will cause any parameters in that file to override paramters of the same name in _config.yml.

+Below you can see my final build pipeline:

 ```
 trigger: